 The Luge Race

-The Olympic luge competition has four divisions: Men's singles, women's singles, gender-neutral doubles and team relay.
-Since a higher weight is advantageous in luge (see the next section), doubles teams are typically all male.
+The Olympic luge competition has four divisions: men's singles, women's singles, gender-neutral doubles and team relay.
+Since a higher weight is advantageous in luge, doubles teams are typically all male.
 Most international races besides the Olympics have single sliders doing two runs each.
-Both times are added, and the winner has the lowest combined time.
-In the Olympics, singles luge competition consists of four runs instead of two (doubles still perform only two runs), all of which count toward the final time.
-In this way, the Olympics tries to weight consistency as a major factor in a win.
+Times for both runs are added together, and the slider with the fastest cumulative time wins.

-Since every luge track is different from every other luge track, there are no blanket World or Olympic records in luge.
+Since every luge track is different, there are no blanket World or Olympic record in luge.
 There are only track records.

-At the start of the luge course, there are two handles, one on each side of the track.
-The slider grabs these handles and rocks back and forth to build momentum for the start.
-To begin the race, the slider propels himself onto the course and immediately uses his hands (in the spiked gloves) to paddle through the first 10 feet or so of the track.
-This helps him gain some speed before lying down on the sled.
+At the start of the luge course, the slider grabs two handles — one on each side of the track — and uses these to rock back and forth to build momentum for the start.
+Then the slider propels themself down the course with their hands, using their spiked gloves to paddle through the first 10 feet (3 meters) or so of the track to help them gain speed before lying down on the sled.

 Completing a luge run is an exhilarating and physically demanding task.
 Let's take a look at the physics involved in making it from the start to the finish.